Rebekah Cope, ViolinistClient Liaison

 Melissa Bach, CellistClient Liaison, Founding MemberDePaul University School of Music

 If you work with Quartet Parapluie, you'll likely collaborate with Melissa on some level.
 As a founding member and client liaison, she plays a role in just about every aspect of Quartet Parapluie, whether performing on stage, or taking care of business details.
 Her clients are pretty much crazy about her – just read about it on Yelp or The Knot.
 Plus, she's a highly sought-after cellist.
-You can catch Melissa performing live around Chicago on a regular basis, either at the Peninsula Hotel, or with New Philharmonic or Northwest Indiana Symphony.
+You can catch Melissa performing live around Chicago on a regular basis, with New Philharmonic, Illinois Philharmonic Orchestra, Chicago Jazz Philharmonic, or Northwest Indiana Symphony.
 She's performed live with artists such as Idina Menzel, Peter Gabriel, Michael Bublé, Barry Manilow and Kanye West.
 Plus, she's appeared on the Late Show with David Letterman, as well as the Oprah Show.
 In the world of Indie-Rock, she has performed with Bright Eyes, Kishi Bashi, Pinetop Seven, Rilo Kiley and a host of other Chicago bands, including Sleeping At Last, which featured her in a music video.

-Melissa's teachers have included Christopher Costanza and Robert Jamieson, former principal cellist of the Minnesota Orchestra.
+Melissa's teachers have included Christopher Costanza and Robert Jamieson.

 Brian Hoffman, Cellist